Khrall/ProjectStone/README.md

 #Project Stone#

 This is a game development project going by the name of “Project Stone”, a hand-in assignment from the programming course TDT4100 at NTNU, Trondheim.
-Its main focus is on being a crossover between the classical tactical role-playing and the turn-based strategy genre, featuring multiplayer gameplay.
+Its main focus is on being a crossover between the classical tactical role-playing and the turn-based strategy genres, featuring multiplayer gameplay.
 The project is due 24th of April, but will most likely be revised further later on and hopefully updated frequently when “finished”.

 ###Table of Contents###